-The bride walked down not a aisle but a large green patch of grass, dressed in black and not to a waiting groom.
-No siree, the groom in this scenario had to first fight a battle of swords to prove his worth to his bride, before the ceremony could move ahead.
+The bride walked down, not a aisle but a large green patch of grass, dressed in black and not to a waiting groom.
+No siree, the groom in this scenario had to first fight a battle of swords to prove his worth to his bride, before the ceremony could proceed.

 Below, the celebrant/Knight who performed the ceremony.

 Image below, some of the characters that paraded over the days ranging from The Joker, vegabonds, rouges, Knights of the round table, Jedi, Freddy Kruger, 1800 century wenches.
 A bevy of colour and characters.